Meet the Team

 Even more, I love seeing each student grow stronger, build more self confidence, and become a better rider every week.
 Watching both horse and rider improve with each ride is truly incredible to witness.”

 C.J. began to volunteer 2015 and joined the REINS staff in 2017.
-She has a B.A. in Theater Arts and is a PATH Registered Instructor.
+She has a B.A. in Theater Arts.

 What I love most about my job is the caring and safe environment that Debbie Shinner and the rest of the staff have created.
 I love working with such a diverse and incredible group of riders and their families."